Milk Tea: What It Is And How To Make It At Home - Oh, How Civilized

 Ingredient Notes

-- Black tea: Any black tea like Assam or English breakfast tea can be used.
-Go for loose tea or tea sachets to brew a higher quality tea.
+- Black tea: Any black tea like English breakfast tea can be used.
+You can use loose tea or tea bags.

-- Water: Use filtered water when making tea, if possible.
+- Ice: Use filtered water if possible to make ice.

 For full ingredients and detailed instructions, please see the recipe card at the bottom of the post.